By: Lisa Payne

 The paleo diet focuses on eating like our hunter and gatherer ancestors by consuming lean meats, fish, eggs, spices, nuts, vegetables, fruit, and oils.
 Like the keto diet, the paleo diet also recommends eliminating grains, legumes, all dairy, and refined sugars.
 By consuming more lean protein and non-starchy fruits and vegetables, blood sugar may stabilize more efficiently.
 Because it helps to increase vitamins and minerals while reducing sodium, sugar, and trans fats intake, a paleo diet also has the potential to support heart health and weight loss.
 It’s because of these benefits that many people consider the paleo diet a lifestyle change – not a short-term solution.

+There are notable differences between a keto and paleo diet.
 While the keto diet mostly focuses on energy-expenditure through ketosis, the paleo diet centers around blood sugar stabilization.
 Both seek to improve weight loss and health by restricting grains, processed foods, and sugars while also increasing the intake of lean meats, complex carbohydrates, and healthy fats.
 Depending on your needs – whether long-term or short-term – check with your physician before starting any new diet plan.